 We are an innovative biopharmaceutical company pioneering the development of therapeutics engineered to stimulate the body's immune system for the treatment of cancer.
 We are leveraging our proprietary PREDATOR platform to design conditionally activated molecules that stimulate both adaptive and innate immunity with the goal of addressing the limitations of conventional proinflammatory immune therapies.
-Our molecules, which we refer to as INDUKINE molecules, are intended to activate selectively in the tumor microenvironment, or TME.
-Our most advanced product candidates, WTX-124 and WTX-330, are systemically delivered, conditionally activated Interleukin-2 and Interleukin-12, respectively, INDUKINE molecules for the treatment of solid tumors.
-We plan to submit an investigational new drug application, or IND, to the U.S. Food and Drug Administration for each of WTX-124 and WTX-330 in the first half of 2022, and thereafter initiate a Phase 1/1b clinical trial for each candidate in multiple tumor types as a single agent and in combination with an immune checkpoint inhibitor.
+Our molecules, which we refer to as INDUKINE molecules, are intended to activate selectively in the tumor microenvironment.
+Our most advanced product candidates, WTX-124 and WTX-330, are systemically delivered, conditionally activated Interleukin-2 and Interleukin-12, respectively, INDUKINE molecules for the treatment of multiple tumor types.
+We plan to submit an investigational new drug application, or IND, to the U.S. Food and Drug Administration for WTX-124 in the second quarter of 2022 and WTX-330 in the third quarter of 2022, and thereafter initiate first in-human clinical trials for each candidate.

 We were incorporated and commenced operations in 2017.
 Since inception, we have devoted substantially all of our time and efforts to performing research and development activities, raising capital and recruiting management and technical staff to support these operations.
-To date, we have financed our operations primarily with proceeds from the sales of our convertible promissory notes and preferred stock.
+To date, we have financed our operations primarily with proceeds from the sales of our convertible promissory notes and equity securities.
 From December 2017 to August 2018, we issued convertible promissory notes for aggregate gross cash proceeds of \$11.0 million.
 From August 2019 to June 2020, we issued an aggregate of 80,246,565 shares of Series A preferred stock for aggregate gross cash proceeds of \$44.2 million, together with conversion of all of our previously issued convertible promissory notes.
-In December 2020, we issued 78,222,173 shares of Series B preferred stock at price of \$0.92 per share, resulting in gross cash proceeds of \$72.1 million.
-In addition, in May 2020, we entered into a loan and security agreement, or the Loan Agreement, under which we have the ability to borrow up to \$14.0 million until November 2021.
-As of March 31, 2020, we had no outstanding borrowings under the Loan Agreement.
+In December 2020, we issued 78,222,173 shares of Series B preferred stock at a price of \$0.92 per share, resulting in gross cash proceeds of \$72.1 million.
+On May 4, 2021, we completed our IPO, pursuant to which we issued and sold 7,500,000 shares of our common stock at a public offering price of \$16.00 per share.
+We received net proceeds of approximately \$109.2 million, after deducting underwriting discounts and commissions and other offering expenses payable by us.

-We have incurred significant net losses since inception, including \$10.2 million and \$15.0 million for the years ended December 31, 2019 and 2020, respectively.
-As of December 31, 2020, we had an accumulated deficit of \$51.9 million.
-We expect to continue to incur significant and increasing expenses and net losses for the foreseeable future, as we advance our current and future product candidates through preclinical and clinical development, manufacture drug product and drug supply, seek regulatory approval for our current and future product candidates, maintain and expand our intellectual property portfolio, hire additional research and development and business personnel and operate as a public company.
+Due to our significant research and development expenditures, we have accumulated substantial net losses since our inception.
+As of December 31, 2021, we had an accumulated deficit of \$252.9 million.
+We expect to continue to incur substantial and increasing expenses and net losses for the foreseeable future, as we continue to advance our current and future product candidates through preclinical and clinical development, manufacture drug product and drug supply, seek regulatory approval for our current and future product candidates, maintain and expand our intellectual property portfolio, hire additional research and development and business personnel and operate as a public company.